-The first recipe is for Stout Chocolate Cherry Bread, a yeast bread.
-Because it has several rises, you'll want to get started early.
-Maybe you'll serve it for St. Patrick's Day breakfast?
+The first recipe for Stout Chocolate Cherry Bread is a yeast bread, so because it has several rises, you'll want to get started early.

-Following that recipe, I move into classic Irish Brown Breads.
+Moving along, I thought I'd post come classic Irish Brown Breads.
 You can use a Guinness Bread Mix or make your own from scratch.
 With the Brown Bread Guinness Mix, you usually would add raisins, but I think it works well with chopped dark chocolate (or dark chocolate chips).
 You add treacle (yes, you can substitute molasses, but you can find treacle online or at specialty food stores).

 The Guinness Brown Bread from scratch recipe doesn't use chocolate chips, and I would spread Nutella on the bread to keep with the theme of this chocolate blog.
 Your choice.
 It's a lovely brown bread.